cryptographic provenance · App Intents · MCP

 P-256 (Secure Enclave)

-Secure Enclave or non-exportable Keychain P-256 acts as the classical compatibility lane.
-Wide ecosystem support for HSM-style enforcement, attestation, and existing PKI.
+Secure Enclave or non-exportable Keychain P-256 acts as the classical compatibility lane for platform verification and existing PKI.

 post-quantum lane